Reversi vs Othello: What Is the Difference?

 The World Othello Federation (WOF) was founded in 1977 and has organized annual World Championships since then.
 The WOF uses Othello rules (standard starting position, Black goes first) as the official competitive standard.

 Countries with active Othello federations include Japan, France, the United Kingdom, the United States, and many others.
 Japan has historically been a powerhouse in competitive Othello, reflecting the game’s deep cultural roots there.
+See the World Othello Championship history for the full story of the annual championship.

 Which Name Should You Use?